-A Massachusetts LLC Operating Agreement is used by newly formed limited liability companies to outline the company ownership, structure, and management.
-The agreement defines each member’s rights and responsibilities, their capital contributions to the company, and how much ownership each member has of the company.
-Additionally, a unique company name will be chosen and placed on the agreement; the name must include either “Limited Liability Company,” the abbreviation “LLC,” or similar.
-This form is not required by the state of Massachusetts; however, completion of this document is highly advisable as it protects each member from any company debts, liabilities, and obligations.
+A Massachusetts LLC operating agreement is used by newly formed limited liability companies to outline the company ownership, structure, and management.
+The agreement defines each member’s rights and responsibilities, their capital contributions to the company, and their respective ownership percentages.
+This form is not required by the state of Massachusetts; however, completing an operating agreement is highly advisable as it protects each member from any company debts, liabilities, and obligations.

 - Chapter: Chapter 156C

 - Formation: Chapter 156C, Section 12

 - Naming of LLCs: Chapter 156C, Section 3

 - Step 1 – Reserve the Entity Name